MaksBelenko/SimplePDFBuilder/README.md

   pod 'SimplePDFBuilder', '~> 0.1'
 end
 ```
-Then run a `pod install` inside your terminal.
+Then run `pod install` inside your terminal.

 After installation make sure you open `.xcworkspace` project and **NOT** `.xcodeproj`